The Six Month Myth – De Facto Relationships in Australia

 Are we or aren’t we; what makes us a de facto relationship?

-- the nature and extent of common residence (do you live together full time or part time?)
+- the nature and extent of common residence (do you live together full time or part time?) whether a sexual relationship exists;

 - the degree of financial dependence or interdependence and arrangements for financial support; (do you have a shared bank account or separate)